Learn how to include Elementor Blocks and templates within the Gutenberg editor using the Gutenberg Elementor plugin in this article.

 - The Elementor template should now be inserted in your Gutenberg editor.

 Have you upgraded to Elementor pro yet?
 You can experience the full power of Elementor with Pro version which allows you to quickly insert hundreds of beautifully crafted templates.
-Check out Elementor Pro features.
+Check out Elementor Pro features for the pro version of the plugin.
+See our Elementor resources page for tools and other resources to make most of the page builder.

 Follow the above instructions with screenshots and additional details below.